Manchu people: Given names

-Some ethnic names can be a given name.
-One of the common first name is Nikan, which is also a Manchu exonym for the Han Chinese.
+Some ethnic names can serve as given names.
+One of the common first names is Nikan, which is also a Manchu exonym for the Han Chinese.
 For example, Nikan Wailan was a Jurchen leader who was an enemy of Nurhaci.
 Nikan was also the name of one of the Aisin-Gioro princes and grandsons of Nurhaci who supported Prince Dorgon.
 Nurhaci's first son was Cuyen, one of whose sons was Nikan.

-Manchus primarily use Chinese family and given names, but some still use a Manchu family name and Chinese given name, (Note: e.g. Aisin Gioro Qixiang, a famous Chinese calligrapher.) a Chinese family name and Manchu given name (Note: e.g. Ying Batu, Ying Bayan, the sons of a famous Manchu director, Ying Da.) or both Manchu family and given names.
+Manchus primarily use Chinese family and given names.
+However, some still use a Manchu family name and Chinese given name, (Note: e.g. Aisin Gioro Qixiang, a famous Chinese calligrapher.) a Chinese family name and Manchu given name (Note: e.g. Ying Batu, Ying Bayan, the sons of a famous Manchu director, Ying Da.) or both Manchu family and given names.
 (Note: e.g. Aisin-Gioro Ulhicun, a famous scholar of Khitan and Manchu linguistic studies.)

 Burial customs

 The Jurchens and their Manchu descendants originally practiced cremation and almost all of them practice it today.
-Very few adopted the practice of burial from some Han Chinese.
+Very few adopted the burial practice from some Han Chinese.
 Princes were cremated on pyres.

 Hair

 The traditional hairstyle for Manchu men is shaving the front of their heads while growing the hair on the back of their heads into a single braid called a queue (辮子 (biànzi)), known as soncoho in Manchu.
 During the Qing dynasty, the queue was legally mandated for male Ming Chinese subjects.
-The Ming were to shave their foreheads and begin growing the queue within ten days of the order.
-If they refused to comply they were executed for treason.
-Throughout the rest of the Qing dynasty, the queue was seen as a loyalty signal as it showed who had submitted.
-As the Qing dynasty came to an end, the hairstyle shifted from a symbol of loyalty to a symbol of feudalism, which led many men to cut off their cues as a statement of rebellion.
+The Ming were to shave their foreheads and begin growing their queues within 10 days of the order.
+If they refused to comply, they were executed for treason.
+Throughout the rest of the Qing dynasty, the queue was seen as a signal of loyalty, as it showed who had submitted.
+As the Qing dynasty came to an end, the hairstyle shifted from a symbol of loyalty to one of feudalism, leading many men to cut off their queues as a statement of rebellion.
 These acts gave China a step toward modernization and moved it away from imperial rule as China began to adopt more of Western culture, including fashion and appearance.

 Manchu women wore their hair in a distinctive hairstyle called liangbatou (兩把頭).